GcMAF

 capacity of macrophages (Ngwenya and Yamamoto, Proc.
 Soc.
 Exp.

-T lymphocytes and serum vitamin D binding protein (DBP; human DBP
+and T lymphocytes and serum vitamin D binding protein (DBP;

-is known as Gc protein).
-In vitro activation of mouse peritoneal
+human DBP is known as Gc protein).
+In vitro activation of mouse

-protein by 3-galactosidase of Iyso-Pc-treated B cells and
+modification of Gc protein by 3-galactosidase of Iyso-Pc-treated

-sialidase of T cells to generate the macrophage activating factor
+B cells and sialidase of T cells to generate the macrophage

-(MAF), a protein with N-acetylgalactosamine as the remaining sugar
+activating factor (MAF), a protein with N-acetylgalactosamine as

 [0025] Incubation of Gc protein with immobilized